Skip over main navigation

 We love to empower and train passionate people to provide good quality youth work.
 In 2019, we launched our Level 2 Award training in Youth Work Practice, in response to requests from some of Romsey Mill's young leaders.
 In our first year, we successfully trained 40 students, and have since run several Level 2 and Level 3 courses.

 This accredited course (NOCN, 11 credits) is suitable for those who are currently involved in a voluntary or professional youth work setting and want to develop their youth work practice.
 This includes understanding the theoretical underpinnings of youth work.
-Topics include youth work principles, building effective relationships with young people, adolescence and safeguarding.
+The course runs over 12 weekly sessions (with breaks over school and bank holidays) and covers the following topics:

 Requirements: 16 years +, in a voluntary or professional youth work setting.